japila-books/spark-sql-internals/docs/spark-sql-StaticSQLConf.md

 * `SharedState` utility is requested for the link:spark-sql-SharedState.adoc#externalCatalogClassName[name of the ExternalCatalog implementation] (when `SharedState` is requested for an link:spark-sql-SharedState.adoc#externalCatalog[ExternalCatalog])

-* `SparkSession.Builder` is requested to link:spark-sql-SparkSession-Builder.adoc#enableHiveSupport[enable Hive support]
+* `SparkSession.Builder` is requested to link:SparkSession-Builder.md#enableHiveSupport[enable Hive support]

 * `spark-shell` is executed